IntellureIntellure

 What Are CSS Custom Properties?

 CSS custom properties are variables defined in CSS that store values you want to reuse throughout your stylesheets.
 They use the double-dash prefix syntax (--variable-name) and are referenced using the var() function.
-Unlike Sass variables, which are compiled away at build time, CSS custom properties are live β meaning they exist in the browser and can be changed at runtime using JavaScript.
+Unlike Sass variables, which are compiled away at build time, CSS custom properties stay live in the browser, so they can be changed at runtime using JavaScript.

 :root {